paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-109-animal-health-protection.md

   (A) *Fiscal years 2019 through 2022* — Of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this section $120,000,000 for the period of fiscal years 2019 through 2022, of which not less than $5,000,000 shall be made available for each of those fiscal years to carry out subsection (b).

+  (B) *Fiscal years 2023 through 2025* — Of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this section $30,000,000 for each of fiscal years 2023 through 2025, of which not less than $18,000,000 shall be made available for each of those fiscal years to carry out subsection (b).

+  (C) *Fiscal years 2026 through 2030* — Of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this section $233,000,000 for each of fiscal years 2026 through 2030, of which—

+    (i) not less than $10,000,000 shall be made available for each such fiscal year to carry out subsection (a);

+    (ii) not less than $70,000,000 shall be made available for each such fiscal year to carry out subsection (b); and

+    (iii) not less than $153,000,000 shall be made available for each such fiscal year to carry out subsection (c).

-  (B) *Subsequent fiscal years* — Of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this section $30,000,000 for fiscal year 2023 and each fiscal year thereafter, of which not less than $18,000,000 shall be made available for each of those fiscal years to carry out subsection (b).
+  (D) *Subsequent fiscal years* — Of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this section $75,000,000 for fiscal year 2031 and each fiscal year thereafter, of which not less than $45,000,000 shall be made available for each of those fiscal years to carry out subsection (b).

 (2) **Authorization of appropriations**